voloko/uki/docs/core/attaching.markdown

 ## attaching.Attaching(options)

 Views are designed to interact only with other views.
-To attach them to raw DOM markup you should use an bridge object.
+To attach them to raw DOM nodes you should use a bridge object.
 Attaching is this object.
-It extends `view.Container` thus providing default `Container` api and is capable of wrapping DOM nodes in markup.
+It extends `view.Container` thus providing default `Container` api and is capable of wrapping DOM nodes.

 ### attaching.Attaching.attach([dom], view)